 Checklists 3, 4 & 5 depend on the correct surrogate being selected from the list provided in New York’s Family Health Care Decisions Act (FHCDA).
 The surrogate list is in order of priority as follows:

-The attending physician must engage the right surrogate in order of priority.
+The attending physician or nurse practitioner must engage the right surrogate in order of priority.
 Surrogates may defer and in those circumstances the next surrogate on the list is engaged.
 Surrogates may also choose to not be involved in the discussion or decisions.
 This should be documented as part of the conversation.

 Each of these pathways also has special requirements for patients who lack capacity due to mental illness (Checklist 2, 3, 4 & 5) or developmental disabilities (Checklist 2 only; patients with DD cannot use Checklists 3, 4 or 5), as well as notifications that are required for patients coming from certain settings.